Malononitrile

 Malononitrile is an organic compound nitrile with the formula CH2(CN)2.
 It is a colorless or white solid, although aged samples appear yellow or even brown.
 It is a widely used building block in organic synthesis.

 Preparation and reactions

 It can be prepared by dehydration of cyanoacetamide.
-This method is mainly practiced in China where environmental rules are lax.
 Most commonly malononitrile is produced by the gas-phase reaction of acetonitrile and cyanogen chloride: